🎮

 Final Verdict

 RK2023 (WiFi model) leaves the strongest impression when you frame it as a recommendation for buyers who want a serious all-rounder with room for tougher systems.
-That is the lens that makes the strengths feel intentional instead of accidental.
+That framing keeps the review honest and stops the verdict from sliding into generic praise.

 Broad emulation range is not just a catchy label here.
 It is the cleanest shorthand for why this device deserves attention.
 The compatibility profile around Game Boy (A), NES (A), Sega Genesis (A), and Game Boy Advance (A) gives it a concrete identity.